 Whilst some of this may seem like dancing on the head of a pin, the accounting around this will have significant implications for financial and management reports across major parts of the economy.

-If you have any questions or would like to discuss the support available, please get in touch with your usual Wilkins Kennedy contact.
+If you have any questions or would like to discuss the support available, please get in touch with your usual Azets contact.

 Please also refer to our insights page for further COVID-19 related information, which is regularly updated with the latest news, insight and details of the economic support and measures as they are announced by our Government.